-Ensuring success for every child means that schools must close the gaps that exist in the achievement between groups of students that may be based on income, race, ethnicity or disability.
-The Gap Closing component shows how well schools are meeting performance expectations for our most vulnerable students in English language arts, math and graduation.
+Schools must close the achievement gaps that exist between groups of students that may be based on income, race, ethnicity or disability.
+This component shows how well schools are meeting performance expectations for our most vulnerable students in English language arts, math and graduation.
 It compares the academic performance of each subgroup against the expected performance goals for that subgroup to determine if there are gaps and whether improvement is happening.
 A new element to this component, English Language Proficiency Improvement, measures the improvement English learners make toward English language proficiency.